Residents flee as California and Nevada wildfires get dangerously close and forecasters warn of record heat - KESQ

 • Line Fire creates its own weather: As it burns through acres of land, it’s creating its own weather in the form of pyrocumulus clouds.
 The clouds can create erratic winds that push the fire outward, spreading it farther and challenging firefighters.
 If it’s hot enough, the clouds can produce lightning and rain, called pyrocumulonimbus.
 They can reach heights of 50,000 feet and generate their own systems of thunderstorms.

 • Thousands evacuated in California mountain communities: As the flames move dangerously close, the San Bernardino County Sheriff’s Department announced mandatory evacuation orders for about 4,800 homes in the Running Springs and Arrowbear Lake areas.
-Hundreds more have been evacuated in the city of Highland.
+Hundreds more have been evacuated in the cities of Highland, Forest Falls, Mountain Home Village and Angelus Oaks.
 “The Line Fire is very active and spreading in receptive fuels,” Cal Fire said.
-“There are currently 35,405 structures threatened, including single and multifamily homes, commercial buildings, and other minor structures.”
+“There are currently 36,328 structures threatened, including single and multi-family homes, commercial buildings, and other minor structures.”

 Firefighters have been successful in protecting homes from flames, Cal Fire Battalion Chief Brent Pascua told CNN on Sunday.